hojunieee/e90/README.md

 ├── 2_server/ # Real-time TCP position server
 ├── 3_generate_results/ # Data analysis and result visualization

 ---

 ## 🚀 How to Use

-1. Clone this repository and install the dependencies.
+1. Download and install the [AprilTag library](https://github.com/AprilRobotics/apriltag).
-2. Download and install the [AprilTag library](https://github.com/AprilRobotics/apriltag).
+2. Code for both intrinsic and extrinsic calibrations can be found in `code/1_calibration/`.
-3. Run camera calibration scripts in `code/1_calibration/`.
+   - Make sure to modify variables such as chessboard size, camera names, folder paths, etc., to match your setup.
-4. Start the position server with `code/2_server/`.
+3. Use the code in `code/2_server/` to host the server and establish connections with client devices.
-5. Collect data and generate analysis using `code/3_generate_results/`.
+4. Collect data and perform analysis using the scripts in `code/3_generate_results/`.

-Detailed instructions and example datasets will be added soon.
+Detailed instructions will be added soon.

 ---